 If you got an Instagram in-app notification that says “It looks like you shared your password with a service to help you get more likes or followers, which goes against our Community Guidelines.
 Change your password to continue using Instagram.
 If you share your new password with one of these services, you may get blocked from following, liking or commenting.” and their variations, you are not alone.

-After recent updates to Instagram algorithm, tens of millions of Instagram profiles started seeing this automated message, whether they indeed participated in inauthentic activities or not.
+After recent updates to the Instagram algorithm, tens of millions of Instagram profiles started seeing “Your Account Was Compromised” IG message, whether they indeed participated in inauthentic activities or not.

 Why am I seeing this message?